-The iPhone is an innovative communications device announced by Apple on Jan.
 9, 2007.
-It went on sale in the United States in June 2007 and in Europe in October.
-In the US, it cost from $499 to $599.
+It went on sale in the United States in June 2007 and in Europe

-The iPhone combines into one small (11.6 mm thick), handheld device three products – a revolutionary mobile phone, a widescreen iPod with touch controls, and an Internet communications capability with desktop-class email, web browsing, maps, and searching.
+The iPhone combines into one small (11.6 millimeters thick), handheld device three products – a revolutionary mobile phone, a widescreen iPod with touch controls, and an Internet communications capability with desktop-class email, web browsing, maps, and searching.
 The user interface is a touch display.
 Essentially, iPhone is a computer with a blank screen that users configure so they can operate the monitor with their fingers.
 The device comes with a built-in two megapixel camera.
 It will come in two versions – one with 4GB of storage space, the other with 8GB.
 The iPhone will use the network of AT&T's mobile unit, Cingular and will run Apple's OS X operating system.